sdcoffel/cs2620/design exercise 1/readme.md

 Changing the value of `JSON_MODE` will switch communication for both the client and the server.
 In our implementation, both must communicate in the same wire protocol --- i.e., you cannot have the server communicate in JSON and the client communicate in the custom wire protocol or vice versa.

+For more information about our specifc custom wire protocol, see the engineering notebook files.

 ### Versioning

 Our current implementation uses version `v0` of our wire protocol.
 Any future change to the wire protocol will require a new version identifier be implemented and screened for.

 ## Design Notes

+Note that we do not consider the deletion of pending messages, as it wasn't part of the specification.
+Because only the reciever can delete messages, we do not need to worry about adding functionality to deleting pending messages.
+Once the reciever reads the pending messages, they are stored on the server and the reciever can no longer interact with them.

 ### Persistent Storage